 Gummy Wellness Lab

-I was standing in the supplement aisle at the Target on Colorado Blvd, staring at a wall of brightly colored bottles, when it hit me: my skin looked exactly like my classroom feels on a Friday afternoon before a long weekend.
+I was standing in the supplement aisle at the Target on Colorado Blvd last January, staring at a wall of brightly colored bottles, when it hit me: my skin looked exactly like my classroom feels on a Friday afternoon before a long weekend.
 It was stressed, reactive, and honestly, a bit of a mess.
-I’ve always had a sensitive stomach—the kind that makes me reconsider a second cup of coffee before morning recess—but I never realized my face was trying to tell me what my gut already knew.
+I have always had a sensitive stomach—the kind that makes me reconsider a second cup of coffee before morning recess—but I never realized my face was trying to tell me what my gut already knew.

-Before we dive into the syllabus for today, a quick note: this post contains affiliate links.
+Before we hand out the syllabus for today, a quick note: this post contains affiliate links.
 If you buy through them, I earn a commission at no extra cost to you.
-I only share gut health supplements I have personally tested myself.
+I only share gut health supplements I have personally tested myself because I refuse to recommend anything that wouldn't pass a sniff test in my own kitchen.
 I’m not a doctor, a dietitian, or a scientist; I’m just a 46-year-old teacher with a red pen and a very picky digestive system.
 Always talk to your own doctor before starting a new routine, as I have zero medical training beyond basic first aid for scraped knees.

 The Assignment: Why PrimeBiome?

 As an elementary school teacher, I’m used to grading based on substance, not just a pretty cover.
 Most gummy vitamins are the supplement equivalent of a student who turns in a glittery poster with zero actual research.
 They taste like candy because they basically are candy.
-But when I started seeing PrimeBiome pop up in my feed, promising to link gut health with skin clarity, my inner teacher got curious.
+But when I started seeing PrimeBiome pop up in my feed earlier this year, promising to link gut health with skin clarity, my inner teacher got curious.

 I’ve spent years avoiding pills because I have a gag reflex that makes swallowing anything larger than a Tic-Tac feel like a feat of strength.
-Gummy probiotics seemed like the perfect solution, but I’d been burned before by generic brands that were all sugar and no "good bugs."
+Gummy probiotics seemed like the perfect solution, but I’d been burned before by generic brands that were all sugar and no 'good bugs.'
 I decided to give PrimeBiome a 60-day trial—two full bottles—to see if it could actually earn a passing grade.
-At $69 a bottle (a total of $138 for my two-month experiment), the price felt like a steep field trip fee, but I was desperate to stop my skin from breaking out every time I had a stressful parent-teacher conference.
+At around seventy dollars a bottle (a total of $138 for my two-month experiment), the price felt like a steep field trip fee, but I was desperate to stop my skin from breaking out every time I had a stressful parent-teacher conference.

-The first bottle arrived in mid-February, just as the Colorado wind was starting to make my skin feel like parchment paper.
+The first bottle arrived during a particularly snowy week in Denver.
 I started taking them daily, following the instructions on the label exactly.
 Here is the thing about gut health: you can’t expect an A+ on day one.
-It’s like teaching a child to read; it takes consistency and a lot of patience.
+It’s like teaching a child to read; it takes consistency, a few 'aha' moments, and a lot of patience.

-During the first two weeks, I noticed some... let’s call it "instructional noise."
+During the first two weeks, I noticed some... let’s call it 'instructional noise.'
 My stomach felt a bit more active than usual.
 Nothing urgent, but there was definitely some reorganization happening in my digestive tract.
 It reminded me of the first week of school when you’re trying to get 25 second-graders to sit in their assigned seats.
 There’s some shuffling before everyone settles down.
+This is why I always suggest supporting your gut in simple ways during the school day while your body adjusts to a new routine.

-By the end of March, the bloating I usually get after a quick cafeteria lunch started to subside.
+By the end of the first month, the bloating I usually get after a quick cafeteria lunch started to subside.
 I wasn’t reaching for the Tums as often after my afternoon planning period.
 However, my skin hadn't quite received the memo yet.
-I still had the usual redness around my chin, which I’ve dubbed my "grading stress zone."
+I still had the usual redness around my chin, which I’ve dubbed my 'grading stress zone.'
+I even wrote about how this fits into trading stress breakouts for gummy probiotics during the height of testing season.

-As I moved into April and started my second bottle, something interesting happened.
-Usually, by this time of year, my skin is reacting to the fluctuating Denver spring weather and the stress of standardized testing prep.
+As I moved into my second bottle this past March, something interesting happened.
+Usually, by this time of year, my skin is reacting to the fluctuating Colorado spring weather and the stress of standardized testing prep.
 But for the first time in years, my face looked... calm.
-The "angry" redness had faded to a light pink, and the texture felt smoother, almost like a freshly wiped whiteboard.
+The 'angry' redness had faded to a light pink, and the texture felt smoother, almost like a freshly wiped whiteboard.

 The Ingredient Rubric